KNIGHTABDO/gemini-agentV1/README.md

 5. The agent extracts the main response, removing any "thinking" sections or tool request markers
 6. The final, clean response is presented to the user

-### Web Search Capabilities
+### 🔍 Web Search Capabilities

 The agent includes powerful web search functionality:

-- Can search using popular search engines
+- Searches multiple engines (Google, Bing, DuckDuckGo)
 - Automatically extracts and processes content from top search results
 - Stores screenshots of search results and page content for reference
 - Handles failures gracefully with fallback mechanisms

+### 📁 File Creation

+The agent can create files based on your requests:

+- Code files with appropriate syntax highlighting
+- Text documents with formatted content
+- Markdown files for documentation
+- JSON, XML, and other data formats
+- Files are saved in the OUTPUTS directory

-## Extending with New Tools
+## 🛠️ Extending with New Tools

 The project uses a flexible tool architecture that makes it easy to add new capabilities: